-My team and I will be working on three key areas:
+Our team will be working on three key areas:

-- 01) Learning as much as we can about your business - Fixing any outstanding problems left behind by your old IT company - O3 Creating your technology strategy
+- Learning as much as we can about your business - Fixing any outstanding problems left behind by your old IT company - Creating your technology strategy

-I hope and expect to work with you for years to come, in our partnership.
-My goal in these first 90 days is to set you up for success.
+We hope and expect to work with you for years to come in our partnership, so our goal in these first 90 days is to set you up for success.

-You'll know what we can and can't do, with realistic expectations.
-What we need from you.
-And how to be a great partner.
+You'll know what we can and can't do, with realistic expectations, what we need from you and how to be a great partner.

-We'll survey absolutely everything and examine every tiny part of your current IT setup.
+We'll survey absolutely everything, and examine every tiny part of your current IT setup.
 The more we know the better.
-All of the answers are fully documented in our secure systems.
+All the answers are fully documented in our secure systems.